Noeggerathia: Fossil sites

 Specimens of Noeggerathia have been discovered worldwide.
-As of 1906, Noeggerathia was known from finds in the European Coal Measures, and there it was considered to be rare.
+As of 1906, Noeggerathia was known from finds in the European Coal Measures and was considered rare there.

 Several well-preserved specimens of Noeggerathia and related plants have been discovered in the Bohemian Massif, with N. foliosa having the most complete fossil record in that area.
 N. dickeri has been described from the Upper Sandstone Formation of the Sinai Peninsula.